aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

 What types of projects would be interesting and uniquely suited for Aptos blockchain platform?

-We are building a general purpose blockchain development platform, so the many use cases range from decentralized finance to gaming, NFTs, DAOs, and beyond!
+We are building a general purpose blockchain development platform, so the many use cases range from decentralized finance to gaming, NFTs, Decentralized autonomous organizations (DAOs), and beyond!

 ### *What changed from Diem to Aptos?*